Cata50/rise-scripts/README.md

 # QOL
  - No Jump Delay
- - Manager+
+ - Manager+: A useful script to help smoothen the inventory walk experience on Hypixel, preventsing limbos and GUI stealing.
 # Combat QOL
- - Dynamic Killaura
+ - Dynamic Killaura: Enhances Killaura functionality by dynamically modifying reach based on specific conditions, helpful with preventing hitregs/slowdowns/flags on many servers